oliviergimenez/Bayesian_Workshop/README.md

-# Bayesian_Workshop
-Material for a Bayesian Workshop I'm running
+# Material for a Bayesian Workshop I'm running